 - Normally appeals are heard by a Bench comprising of one judicial member and one accountant member.

-S K Nagda & Company, A top CA in Udaipur, Rajasthan, India is expert for appealing and appearing before ITAT.
+S K Nagda & Company, a top CA Firm in Udaipur, Rajasthan, India is expert for appealing and appearing before ITAT.